FECstudios/pulse-X/README.md

 - Powered by a 3-cell Li-ion battery pack with a 3S BMS for battery protection and a buck converter to provide power to the components.
 - Bluetooth, wi-fi AND sd card connectivity.
 - On/Off and connection sounds
+- Bluetooth module can be integrated as shown in schematics but its optional

 ---